YourthYQ/Notebook-UCLA_CS35L/Filesystem.md

 # -rw-r--r--: Permission flags, first '-' means it is a regular file

-# 2: Link count.
+# 2: Hard link counts.
 '2' means the file has 2 hard links pointing to it

 # yourth: User name